How To List Databases and Tables in PostgreSQL

 In order to list tables in PostgreSQL, you need to first switch to the specific database whose tables you want to view.

 You can switch databases using \c command followed by database name.
-Here’s an example to switch from sales database to postgres database.
+Here’s an example to switch from test database to postgres database.

 You are now connected to database "postgres" as user "ubuntu".